corinnajentzsch/corinnajentzsch.github.io/publications.md

 _Other (selection)_

+2023\. ["Civilian Violent Mobilization and the Intensity of Civil War in Mozambique"] (https://books.google.nl/books/about/Civilian_Protective_Agency_in_Violent_Se.html?id=vTHaEAAAQBAJ&redir_esc=y) In _Civilian Protective Agency in Violent Settings: A Comparative Perspective_, edited by Emily Rhoads, Jana Krause, Juan Masullo, and Jennifer Welsh, 135–51.
+Oxford: Oxford University Press.

-2023\. ["Conclusion - The Study of Militias and Violence: Where to Go from Here?"](https://www.routledge.com/Militias-States-and-Violence-against-Civilians-Civic-Vice-Civic-Virtue/Johnson-Wittels/p/book/9781032122816) Contribution to edited volume, Paul Lorenzo Johnson and William Wittels (eds.), [_Militias, States and Violence against Civilians: Civic Vice, Civic Virtue_](https://www.routledge.com/Militias-States-and-Violence-against-Civilians-Civic-Vice-Civic-Virtue/Johnson-Wittels/p/book/9781032122816).
+2023\. ["Conclusion - The Study of Militias and Violence: Where to Go from Here?"](https://www.routledge.com/Militias-States-and-Violence-against-Civilians-Civic-Vice-Civic-Virtue/Johnson-Wittels/p/book/9781032122816).
+In Paul Lorenzo Johnson and William Wittels (eds.), [_Militias, States and Violence against Civilians: Civic Vice, Civic Virtue_](https://www.routledge.com/Militias-States-and-Violence-against-Civilians-Civic-Vice-Civic-Virtue/Johnson-Wittels/p/book/9781032122816).
 Abingdon: Routledge.

 2023\. ["Critical Dialogue - Review of Between Mao and Gandhi: The Social Roots of Civil Resistance.
 By Ches Thurber.
 New York: Cambridge University Press, 2021.
 260p. $99.99 cloth."](https://doi.org/10.1017/S1537592722003942) _Perspectives on Politics_, 21(1): 346-348.